MandraCarmen/Proiect-Practic-Testare-Manuala/README.md

 <h3>For the Sign up section</h3>

--On the sign-up page, I should see input fields for entering my username and password.
+- On the sign-up page, I should see input fields for entering my username and password.

 - The username field should allow alphanumeric characters and have a minimum and maximum length requirement.
 Username should only allow the following format: firstname.lastname@domain.com.
 “FirstName”, “LastName” and “Domain” should contain only alphanumerical characters.